MarcoGavel/MarcoGavel/README.md

 I'm at the beginning of my IT career, specializing in Figma and Adobe tools through online certifications.

 I focus on web design and No-Code development, creating functional, user-friendly products with strong UI/UX principles.
 Additionally, I study web development to address potential technical challenges.

+One thing I can guarantee is that I will give 100% to meet client needs.

+I'm here to build my future, and it's the most important thing I have.

 ### Skills: